-We were founded in 1969, became a publicly held company in 1972 and since 1979 have been listed on the New York Stock Exchange under the trading symbol "AMD."
-We design, engineer, manufacture, market and sell integrated circuits for the personal computer, networked computer and communications markets.
+AMD is one of the world's leading semiconductor manufacturers.
+We were founded in 1969, became a publicly held company in 1972 and since 1979 our common stock has been listed on the New York Stock Exchange under the trading symbol "AMD."